Incendo/cloud-docs/docs/core/index.md

 You may implement `CommandExecutionHandler.FutureCommandExecutionHandler` to have the handler be a future-returning function.
 Cloud will wait for the future to complete and will handle any completion exceptions gracefully.

-You may delegate to other handlers using `CommandExecutionHandler.delegatingHandler`.
+You may delegate to other handlers using `CommandExecutionHandler.delegatingExecutionHandler`.
-The command builder also has some utility functions for creating handlers that delegate to the existing handler, like `Command.Builder.prependHandler` and `Command.Builder.appendHandler`.
+The command builder also has some utility functions for creating handlers that delegate to the existing handler, like `Command.Builder#prependHandler` and `Command.Builder#appendHandler`.

 ### Registering commands

-The command may be registered to the command manager by using `CommandManager.register(Command)`.
+The command may be registered to the command manager by using `CommandManager#register(Command)`.
-You may also register a command builder using `CommandManager.register(Command.Builder)` in which case the command will be built by the manager.
+You may also register a command builder using `CommandManager#register(Command.Builder)` in which case the command will be built by the manager.

 Commands may also be registered by passing a `CommandFactory` to the command manager.